nuxt-modules/sitemap/README.md

 By default, the sitemap module will automatically detect the `lastmod` date for each URL.

-This is done by looking at the `ctime` of the page file associated with a route.
+This is done by looking at the `mtime` of the page file associated with a route.

 If a route can't be associated with a page file then the current date will be used.